-141 SPANISH AND LATIN AMERICAN CULTURES
+141 SPANISH AND LATIN AMERICAN CULTURES 3 UNITS

-3 hours lecture Survey of the major characteristics of Spanish, Latin American and Chicano cultures as reflected in literature, the arts, philosophy and folklore.
+Survey of the major characteristics of Spanish, Latin American and Chicano cultures as reflected in literature, the arts, philosophy and folklore.

-145 HISPANIC CIVILIZATIONS
+145 HISPANIC CIVILIZATIONS 3 UNITS

 General overview of the characteristics and cultures of Hispanic civilizations as reflected in literature, philosophy, architecture, and the arts of Spain and Latin American countries.
 This course may have an emphasis on a selected Hispanic country or countries.